TeamFAPS/PSVita-RE-tools/README.md

 	There is options to make more verbose logs used in QA.
 You can enable these in the manager app.

+Note:
+	While being much faster than ShipLog, if there is massive amounts of logs the logger may not be able to process them completely and will freeze (ex: taiHEN hexdump).
+This is unlikely in normal usage.

 ### Building:

 	Each application must built individually with cmake.